Quick Start¶

 - Enable Dex proxy if having CORS issues: USE_DEX_PROXY=True

-- Check logs: docker logs velerodashboard or kubectl logs -n velero-dashboard
+- Check logs: kubectl logs -n velerodash -l app.kubernetes.io/name=velerodash

 No Permissions After Login¶